Text: St. Patrick (372-466)

 The tune DEIRDRE to which verse 6 is sung was adapted for English Hymnal (1906) from “The Lamentation of Deirdre for the Sons of Usneach,” published in 1840 in Ancient Music of Ireland.
 The editor, Edward Bunting, claimed that this was the oldest known Irish air.

-Here is the hymn sung by the Choir of Trinity College, University of Melbourne, conducted by Michael Leighton Jones, with organist Jonathan Bradley.
+Here is the hymn sung by the Choir of Wells Cathedral.
 The harmonization is by C. V. Stanford, not the more familiar one by Vaughan Williams used in our Hymnal.
 Stanza 6 uses the tune GARTAN, which Stanford himself preferred.

 Below, the hymn is sung by the Choir of Keble College, Oxford, with the more familiar harmonization and a fine descant on the last verse.
 This rendition also includes the tune GARTAN on stanza 6.